FarhadJabiyev/EntityGraphOperations/README.md

 #The problem – Tons of repetitive code segments
 Usually we found ourselves writing very similar codes for defining the state of entities.
 Normally, the procedure is as follows:

 -	Determine which properties are needed for defining existence of the entity in the database (this could be primary key properties or unique key properties).
 -	If the result is null then the entity must be inserted.
 -	If the result is not null and if a change has occurred in any part of the entity, then the entity must be updated.
--	If we have a collection of entities, then we need to compare it with the ones in the database and delete those which are not exist in the collection anymore. and so on …
+-	If we have a collection of entities, then we need to compare it with the ones in the database and delete those which are not exist in the collection anymore.

+and so on …

-Additional explanation about why sometimes we need unique key properties in addition to primary key properties:
+##Additional explanation about why sometimes we need unique key properties in addition to the primary key properties

 Say we have Phone entity which has some properties:
      ID,
      Digits,
      Prefix
      …